Why Èze deserves the detour for a palace stay

 Logistics and practical tips

 Access from Nice airport: 20 km, 30 minutes via Basse Corniche (seaside, slower) or 25 minutes via A8 motorway then Moyenne Corniche.
 The three palaces offer private transfers at 120-150 €.
-Alternative: regular taxi at 80-100 €, Uber often unavailable locally.
+Alternative: regular taxi 80-100 €, Uber often unavailable locally.